Site icon Executive Compass

 Drawing upon our experience of why companies don’t secure contracts and may be unsuccessful, the first place to start in the tender process is with identifying the correct tender opportunity.
 But before diving straight into writing your tender, you must undertake a thorough review of the tender opportunity, to determine your chances of success.
 This is commonly known as the ‘bid/no-bid’ decision.

 Taking a more strategic approach to bidding will improve your success rate and be a better allocation of both time and resources.
+A clear and honest review of whether your business can meet the requirements of the contract will also help you avoid overextending your business’s abilities or wasting resources on the tendering process.

 2. Tender writing and planning